Proposal-based Few-shot Sound Event Detection for Speech and Environmental Sounds with Perceivers: Few-shot Learning

 \subsection{Prototypical Networks}

-Prior work has found prototypical networks work well for keyword spotting~\cite{wang20fewsed}, so we adopt them here.
+Prior work has found prototypical networks work well for keyword spotting~\cite{wang20fewsed}, so we adopt them here for few-shot sound event detection.
 Prototypical networks are a metric-based approach that involves training a neural network $f_\theta$ that embeds datapoints into an embedding space.
 The model produced by the few-shot learner is itself non-parametric: the $k$ support set embeddings per class are averaged to produce $n$ class prototypes, $c_1,c_2,\dots,c_n$:

 Here $S_m$ denotes the subset of the support set belonging to class $m$.
 For each data point $q$ in $Q$ (e.g., each proposal), the probability distribution $\hat{y}$ over class labels is given by

 where $d$ is a distance function (Euclidean distance in our experiments).